 And while the Platinum Card has a high $550 annual fee, you get $200 worth of annual airline credits along with $200 of Uber credits each year, making it very easy to knock the effective annual fee down to $150.

 The Platinum Card also earns 5X on flights booked directly with airlines and 5X on hotels booked through Amex Travel.
-The standard welcome offer for the Platinum Card is 60,000 Membership Rewards after you make $5,000 in purchases within the first 3 months.
+The standard welcome offer for the Platinum Card is 75,000 Membership Rewards after you make $5,000 in purchases within the first 3 months.
 Which is quite high compared to other cards (although targeted offers roll around from time to time).
-You can click HERE to learn more about this card and compare it others.

 American Express Gold Card